MiningMarsh/steamos-extensions/README.md

 Installing additional extensions is as easy as placing them in `/var/lib/extensions` and rebooting.

+Extensions can be uninstalled by removing their extension file from `/var/lib/extensions`, and rebooting.
+It is safe to leave the loader installed even if all extensions are uninstalled, it just won't do anything.

+Some extensions may change grub boot options in order to add kernel parameters.
+You can permanently uninstall the changes they make by removing the extension, swapping from stable to beta branch or vice versa, and then switching back.
+SteamOS will regenerate the boot configuration during upgrades, overwriting the changes the extensions made.
+Make sure that the extension file is removed before the changes in branch take place.

 A number of example extensions that I personally use are included in this repo, with explanations of what they do in the following sections.

 ### steamos-extension-clean-games